Advise on and analyse the UK government’s financial instruments and transactions

 Executive Director

-Owen joined UKGI in September 2023 to lead the Insurance branch in the Contingent Liabilities Central Capability (CLCC).
+Owen joined UKGI in September 2023 to lead the Insurance branch in the Financial Instruments and Transactions Advisory Group (FInTAG).
 He is a qualified actuary who is on secondment from the Government Actuary’s Department (GAD) where he has worked for the past 11 years.
 In that time Owen has advised a wide range of public sector clients including various funded pension schemes, regulators and central government departments.
 Most recently, he led the team advising HM Treasury on public service pension policy.
 Prior to joining GAD, he worked in the private sector for the insurance software provider, Acturis.

 Shehroze Junejo